invisible-college/statebus/README.md

 ----------

-If the programmer can't change the server's API to include a "key" field, he can give ActiveREST a pair of custom functions:
+If the programmer can't change the server's API to include a "key" field, he can give Nervous a pair of custom functions:

 ```javascript
     function cache_key_func (object) { ... return key ... }